joenandez/codename_slashflow/commands/create_subtasks.md

 ## Execution Strategy

-This {feature} will be executed using parallel sub-agents coordinated by a master planner.
+This {feature} will be executed using parallel sub-agents coordinated by a master AI Orchestrator.
 The tasks are organized into waves based on dependencies.

 ## Parallel Agent Groups

 ### Wave 1: Independent Agents (Can Start Immediately)

+Important!: As the AI Orchestrator, your role is to dispatch each of the Wave 1 agents in parallel with one another to maximize efficiency of project execution.

 #### 1. {Agent Name}
 **Responsibilities:**